marciot/mac-tip/README.md

 *The unmount process will fail if you have any open files or applications in the volume; if this happens, close those files and try again.*

+### Starting TIP

-Once you have the cartridge unmounted, you will need to tell TIP which SCSI device to use:
+To start TIP, you will need to tell it which SCSI device to use:

 * Type `list` to show a numbered list of all SCSI devices by SCSI ID.
 * Type `tip` followed by a SCSI ID to run TIP on that device.